 Administering an Estate can be a complex and stressful process at what is often a very emotional time.
 We can help with the burden of dealing with the Estate by advising you on, preparing the application and inheritance tax return, and ultimately obtaining the Grant of Probate on your behalf.

 In complex Estates, it is difficult to give a precise estimate of costs given such matters are unique by their nature.
 Complex estates will therefore normally be charged on an hourly rate basis from £185 to £220 per hour.
 Complex estates will take a minimum of 15 hours of work and will commence at a cost of £2,775 and upwards (excluding VAT and disbursements).
 Wherever possible we will try and provide an estimate as to costs either at our initial meeting or as soon as possible during the administration of the Estate.
 In some complex estates, it will be impossible to provide an estimate and those will be charged at an hourly rate throughout.

 - A consultation with a solicitor or Legal Executive at our offices for as long as is necessary

 - Where there is no will acting on behalf of the administrator and to completing an administrator check to ensure you are entitled to take out the Letters of Administration

 - Where there is a Will acting on behalf of the appointed Executors

 - Obtaining valuations of the assets and liabilities in the Estate as long as there are no more than 25 organisations that we have to contact

 - Arranging payment of funeral costs from one of the Deceased’s bank accounts

 - Checking and putting in place house insurance if necessary (but not the costs of the same which will be deducted from the Estate)

-- Drafting the Oath to obtain the Grant of Probate
+- Drafting the Legal Statement to obtain the Grant of Probate

 - Meeting at our offices with a Solicitor or Legal Executive to advise you on the Inheritance Tax Return and the Oath and to obtaining your signature thereto